Krysten Stein

 Professional Summary

-Stein is a Research Affiliate with the Intersectional Technology Lab in the School of Information at the University of Michigan and the Center on Digital Culture and Society at the Annenberg School for Communication at the University of Pennsylvania.
-She also serves as Social Media Editor for Feminist Media Studies, sits on the editorial board of Creator & Influencer Studies, and is a co-founder of the Content Creator Scholars Network.
+Her research has been featured in CNN, Business Insider, and The Guardian.
+She is a Research Affiliate with the Intersectional Technology Lab and the Center on Digital Culture and Society, a Research Fellow at the Center for Advanced Internet Studies (CAIS), Social Media Editor for Feminist Media Studies, an editorial board member for Creator & Influencer Studies, and a co-founder of the Content Creator Scholars Network.

 Education